Sterniii3/drugdevelopR/README.md

 application](https://web.imbi.uni-heidelberg.de/drugdevelopR/) has a
-graphic user interface for the package and thus makes it accessible for users without prior knowledge of R. Fast computing is made possible by parallel programming.
-The theoretical foundations for this package were laid in the dissertation “Integrated Planning of Pilot and Subsequent Confirmatory Study in Clinical Research – Finding Optimal Designs in a Utility-Based Framework” by Stella Erdmann at the Institute of Medical
+graphic user interface for the package and thus makes it accessible for users without prior knowledge of R. Fast computing is made possible by parallel programming. theoretical foundations for this package were laid in the dissertation “Integrated Planning of Pilot and Subsequent Confirmatory Study in Clinical Research – Finding Optimal Designs in a Utility-Based Framework” by Stella Erdmann at the Institute of Medical